by Eric Meier

 Lignum Vitae irritant

-Limba irritant, splinters go septic, asthma
+Limba irritant, hives, splinters go septic, asthma, bleeding of the nose and gums

 Makore irritant, nausea, headache, giddiness, nervous system and blood effects